-As part of our commitment to improving teaching and learning technology, SIUE will be upgrading the Blackboard learning management system in December 2013.
-Several core tools (including assignments and assessments) will be amended and additional features will also be added via a number of new service packs.
+As part of our commitment to improving teaching and learning technology, SIUE upgraded the Blackboard learning management system on December 20th, 2013.

 Please note that the upgrade will not affect content you have saved in current or prior Blackboard courses.
-Any work you are doing now - such as building course shells for next semester or adjusting content for an existing course - will remain after the upgrade.
+Any work you have been doing - such as building course shells for next semester or adjusting content for an existing course - will remain after the upgrade.

 For additional information, contact ITS at: firstname.lastname@example.org

 Assessment - Tests and Surveys

 The core capabilities of Tests and Surveys in Blackboard Learn are robust, but the upgrade provided enhancements to make workflows even more seamless, such as:

 - Test Begin Page – Instructors can now choose to “Show instructions to students before they begin the test,” rather than having those instructions display to them after they enter the test.

 - Test Availability Exceptions - Instructors have options to vary the availability of tests for different students through Test Availability Exceptions.
 Once an individual or group of users is identified, their access to the exam can be differentiated from the class standard.
 Instructors can:

 - permit single, multiple or unlimited attempts